kuberhealthy/kuberhealthy/README.md

 ##### Status Page

 If you choose to alert from the JSON status page, you can access the status on `http://kuberhealthy.kuberhealthy`.
 The status page displays server status in the format shown below.
-The boolean `OK` field can be used to indicate up/down status, while the `Errors` array will contain a list of potential error descriptions.
-Granular, per-check information, including the last time a check was run, and the Kuberhealthy pod that ran that specific check is available under the `CheckDetails` object.
+The boolean `OK` field can be used to indicate global up/down status, while the `Errors` array will contain a list of all check error descriptions.
+Granular, per-check information, including the last time a check was run, and the Kuberhealthy pod ran that specific check is available under the `CheckDetails` object.

 ```json
   {